- Listing Type: Summer Programs

 • The activism module explores what impact social movements have had on government and vice versa.
 At the heart of social activism is the belief that an individual or a group can affect society - change is not brought about just by governments, but also by the people themselves.
 Students will first practice college-level analysis, and then create and workshop proposals, with Faculty challenging them to refine and improve their work.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: David Feinman (Conservation Lands Foundation), Bob Witek (President & Co-Founder, Witek Communications, Inc.) and Ian Madrigal (Creative Activist & Political Strategist).
+• Previous guest speakers include: David Feinman (Conservation Lands Foundation), Bob Witek (President & Co-Founder, Witek Communications, Inc.) and Ian Madrigal (Creative Activist & Political Strategist).

 Please note: All information is subject to change at the discretion of The School of The New York Times.